elocremarc/Plantbox/README.md

 ```
 clearCommand = ["--folder", "/store_00020001/DCIM/100CANON",\
 ```
-To find out the file structure your camera uses type in the following command to display the extions you must copy into the clearCommand above
+To find out the file structure your camera uses type in the following command:
 ```
 $gphoto2 --get-config capturetarget
 ```
+Copy the file extsion you see into the clear command in the Python program.